Hong Kong votes in overhauled "patriots"-only election | Politics

 Hong Kong votes in overhauled "patriots"-only election

-Beijing’s Liaison Office in the city did not did not respond to Reuters requests for comment on voter turnout.
+Beijing's Liaison Office in the city did not respond to Reuter's requests for comment on voter turnout.
 Before Lam spoke, several protesters from the League of Social Democrats opposition group chanted demands nearby for full universal suffrage and waved a banner reading "forced to be silent ... spirit of freedom, vote with your conscience".

 Security was tight around the city, with 10,000 police and some 40,000 government election workers deployed.
 Police chief Raymond Siu told reporters before the voting that the mass deployment was to ensure balloting at hundreds of polling stations across the city would be held safely and smoothly.
 Chief Secretary John Lee, a former security chief, urged people to turn out, saying those excluded were "traitors" who wanted the vote to fail.

-An ongoing crackdown on Hong Kong under a China-imposed national security law has also jailed scores of democrats https://www.reuters.com/world/china/hong-kongs-jailed-exiled-democrats-lament-sunday-election-2021-12-16, while civil society groups have disbanded.
+An ongoing crackdown on Hong Kong under the China-imposed national security law has also jailed scores of democrats, while civil society groups have disbanded.
 Unlike previous polls, pro-democracy candidates are largely absent, having declined to run, gone into exile or been jailed.
 Some overseas activists and foreign governments, including the United States, say the electoral changes have reduced democratic representation in the city.

 The Chinese and Hong Kong authorities reject such criticisms, saying the electoral changes and a national security law that took effect last year are needed to enhance the city's governance and restore stability after the 2019 protests.
 Of the 153 candidates contesting the 90 legislative seats, around a dozen say they are moderates who are not aligned with the pro-Beijing or pro-establishment camp.

-Hong Kong and Chinese officials have stepped up calls in the run-up to the election for people to vote, fearing opposition to new electoral rules and the absence of democratic https://www.reuters.com/world/china/hong-kongs-jailed-exiled-democrats-lament-sunday-election-2021-12-16 candidates will deter voters, some analysts say.
+Hong Kong and Chinese officials have stepped up calls in the run-up to the election for people to vote, fearing opposition to new electoral rules and the absence of democratic candidates will deter voters, some analysts say.
 Transport operators have also offered free rides on election day.
 "Clearly, the government's objective is to secure a high turnout.
-Otherwise it may delegitimise this election," said Jean-Pierre Cabestan, a professor of political science at Hong Kong's Baptist University.
+Otherwise, it may delegitimize this election," said Jean-Pierre Cabestan, a professor of political science at Hong Kong's Baptist University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)